 A good-quality Clinical Evaluation Report template or example must empower the writer to solve these challenges.
 It must yield sufficient flexibility to capture the unique requirements of Clinical Evaluation of any individual device.

 It is important to remember that Clinical Evaluation requires a high degree of clinical interpretation and evidence appraisal that no template or written document can be entirely a substitute for.
 A good CER template package would also include guidance on searching and appraising clinical evidence, medical writing techniques, CER review services, and access to specialist advisers.

 Because a Clinical Evaluation Plan (CEP) is a core component of Clinical Evaluation under the MDR, a CER template should also include guidance on developing and writing a Clinical Evaluation Plan.

 What are the alternatives to using a Clinical Evaluation Report template?

 A fundamental principle of successfully working with the MDR is to recognise any limitations and to work to address them directly.
 This applies both to medical devices themselves, and to individuals working to support regulatory approval of medical devices.
 Even the highest-quality template must be applied and used by an end-user, meaning there will always be a requirement for a degree of medical writing expertise.

-If you are a manufacturer who is unsure whether to rely on a Clinical Evaluation Report Template, it could be highly beneficial to seek advice from specialist service providers who will ensure that your CERs are produced to the required standard.
-Mantra Systems offer a free consultation where a member of our team would be delighted to discuss your requirements with no obligation.
+If you are a manufacturer who is unsure whether to rely on a Clinical Evaluation Report template, it could be highly beneficial to seek advice from specialist service providers who will ensure that your CERs are produced to the required standard.
+Mantra Systems offer a free MDR support session where a member of our team would be delighted to discuss your requirements with no obligation.